-Self Assessment form (Stage 1): applicants are asked to indicate knowledge related to respiratory therapy regardless of whether that knowledge was gained through formal-education or program (or work experience).
-During the interview and feedback stage the applicant is requested to provide explanation of his/her experience as it relates to the practice of respiratory therapy in Ontario.
-Applicants also have the opportunity to demonstrate their competence based on past experience during Stage Three clinical assessment.
+Not applicable the College no longer relies on third party organizations to conduct competency assessments.

+e) If your organization relies on a third party to conduct prior learning assessments:

 i.
 Describe the methodology used to evaluate prior learning.

-The College's Prior Learning Assessment is a competency assessment.
-(See section 9.d) ii.
+Not applicable the College no longer relies on third party organizations to conduct prior learning assessments.

+ii.
 Explain how the methodology used to evaluate prior learning is validated, and how often it is validated.

+Not applicable the College no longer relies on third party organizations to conduct prior learning assessments.

-(See section 9.d) iii.
+iii.
 Explain how work experience is used in the assessment of prior learning.

+Not applicable the College no longer relies on third party organizations to conduct prior learning assessments.

-(See section 9.d) f) If your organization relies on a third party to administer examinations: i.
+- f) If your organization relies on a third party to administer examinations: - i.
 Describe the exam format, scoring method and number of rewrites permitted.

 The exam is hard copy with a scanable answer sheet completed by the candidate.
 There are two (2) exams: Paper 1 is 100 stand alone questions.
 Paper 2 is 150 Case Simulation questions.

 The content of questions is based on an exam "Blueprint" or matrix provided by the National Alliance of Respiratory therapy Regulatory Bodies.

 Candidates are given points for correct answers.
 No points are deducted for incorrect answers.
-Candidates are given a score based on the sum of both papers (a percent of questions correct out of 250). ii.
+Candidates are given a score based on the sum of both papers (a percent of questions correct out of 250).

+ii.
 Describe how the exam is tested for validity and reliability.
 If results are below desired levels, describe how you correct the deficiencies.

 The candidate completes a scanable answer sheet.
 This sheet is scanned and statistical data is produced which is forwarded to the CBRC contracted Psychometric Consultant for review.
 The Psychometric Consultant prepares a preliminary set of question statistics.
 The CBRC Examination Development and Review Committee reviews the statistics on each question to ensure that they meet acceptable psychometric standards.
 The questions are also reviewed for current practice, ambiguity, translation, print quality and spelling/typing errors.

 Should a question not meet any of the above criteria (Item ii), it would be removed from the scoring and the results re-tabulated.
 The question is then marked for editing, re-categorization or deletion from the question bank.